Monday, August 29, 2011

 30.08.11.
 Steel mesh fence cordon.
 Former CBD red zone, Tuam St business, post June 13 quake.
 Cordon closed for 6 months post Feb 22 quake

-Tuam St: I snapped more ghost shops, USAR / TF graffitied: Mastertrade Plumbing, Drake Leisure Co Ltd, S.I.
+Tuam St: I snapped more ruined-shops which were USAR / TF graffitied: Mastertrade Plumbing; Drake Leisure Co Ltd; S.I.
 McHarg Print Finishers...
-Through Lighthouse shop windows, I snapped broken lamps & chandeliers, 6 months post Feb 22 Killer Quake.
-USAR / TF graffiti marked C - Clear no bodies.
+Through Lighthouse shop-windows, I snapped broken-lamps & broken-chandeliers.
+USAR / TF graffiti marked C meant Clear no bodies.

 30.08.11.
 Quake damaged, Lighthouse shop, Tuam St, closed for 6 months post Feb 22 quake, in CBD, steel mesh fence cordoned, red zone

-I returned to my car, past an orange digger loaded on a truck, ready for another demolition.
-I passed Antigua Boat Shed, by sewage polluted Avon River, then passed quake damaged, Christchurch Hospital.
+I returned to my car past an orange-digger loaded on a truck, ready for another demolition.
+I passed Antigua Boat Shed by sewage-polluted Avon River, then passed damaged Christchurch Hospital.

-How long would CERA take to open more CBD niches in the red zone?
+How long would CERA take to open more CBD niches in the red-zone?
 How many more Hi-Vis vested Fools would order public around?
-National govt declared States of Emergencies had enabled cops, soldiers & Hi-Vis vested Fools to order citizens around, causing an "us & them" ethos.
+National government's States-of-Emergencies enabled cops, soldiers & Hi-Vis vested Fools to order citizens around, causing "us & them"!

 30.08.11.
 Green portaloo, Tuam St / Durham St Sth, former red zone, post June 13 quake